valkey-io/valkey-go/valkeyotel/README.md

 - `valkey_do_cache_miss`: number of cache miss on client side
 - `valkey_do_cache_hits`: number of cache hits on client side

-These metrics can include additional labels using `CacheLabeler` (see below).
+These metrics can include additional labels using `Labeler` (see below).

 Client side command metrics:
  - `valkey_command_duration_seconds`: histogram of command duration